Physical Therapy Business Tips

 Initial start-up costs for your physical therapy business are significantly impacted by the cost of purchasing equipment.
 Be budget conscious and choose quality products when deciding what PT equipment, office supplies, and marketing materials are essential.

 Think of your website as a virtual storefront.
 After you set up your physical space, set up your virtual space.
-Your website will be the place your future patients meet you for the first time.
+Your website will be the place where your future patients meet you for the first time.
 Make a good impression.
 Create a website that looks professional, showcases the results you provide, and highlights your skills.

 "If you build it, they will come" is not sound business advice.
 In order to get more patients, you have to market to a large audience.
 It's up to you to spread the word about your grand opening.
 It doesn't stop there.
-Marketing is an on-going part of running a business.
+Marketing is an ongoing part of running a business.
 Create a plan to market your business and become known as the best in your community.

 Create a system for executing every task in your business.
 After that, hire and train your new staff.